-Koketso has a long background in civic activism and has over the years worked at the intersection of governance, communication and citizen action.
-She currently serves as the founding executive director of amandla.mobi, a community of over 225,000 people working to turn every cellphone into a democracy-building tool to ensure that those most affected by injustice- low income Black women in particular – can take collective action on issues affecting their lives.
-In 2018 she was announced as an inaugural Obama Foundation fellow and the Waislitz Global Citizen grand prize winner.
-This comes after being a 2017 Aspen Institute New Voices fellow.
-She is also a reference group member of the Civic Tech Innovation Network and the Deputy Chairperson of the SOS Coalition – a coalition of South African organisations committed to and campaigning for public broadcasting in the public interest.
+Koketso Moeti has a long background in civic activism and has over the years worked at the intersection of governance, communication and citizen action.
+She currently serves as the Founding Executive Director of amandla.mobi, a community of over 250,000 people working to turn every cellphone into a democracy-building tool to ensure that those most affected by injustice- low income Black women and gender non-conforming people in particular – can take collective action on issues affecting their lives.

-When not working, Koketso can be found writing and has been published by Salon, City Press, The Guardian, Africa is a Country, Al Jazeera, The Guardian and the Mail & Guardian, among others.
+When not working, she can be found writing and has been published by City Press, Salon, The Guardian, Africa is a Country, Al Jazeera and the Mail & Guardian, among others.